 - Design, implement, and test new systems of hardware and software

-According to the BLS, the employment of computer systems analysts is expected to grow at a rate of 9% between 2016 and 2026.
+According to the BLS, the employment of computer systems analysts is expected to grow at a rate of 7% between 2019 and 2029, adding about 46,600 new jobs in the same time period.

 4. Network and Computer Systems Administrator